DKokh/MD-trajectory_analysis/examples/README.md

     (i) a single MD trajectory
     (ii) a set of MD trajectories.
-    (iii) a set of Equilibration MD trajectories and dissociation RAMD trajectries
+    (iii) a set of Equilibration MD trajectories and dissociation RAMD trajectries All steps are also included in IFP.py, that can be adjasted for a particualr task

 1. Prerequisite:
     - Python 3.X and a set of python libraries